-From Mountains to Sea, Wicklow’s landscape is unique: Cliffs, sandy beaches, rolling mountains, hidden lakes, bogs, friendly villages, etc.
+Wicklow is located thirty minutes South of Dublin City Centre.
+From Mountains to Sea, Wicklow’s landscape is unique: cliffs, sandy beaches, rolling mountains, hidden lakes, bogs, friendly villages, etc.

-Wicklow has the largest national park in Ireland, the largest area of forested land, the largest mountain area, the highest waterfall, the biggest man-made lake and is the source of Dublin's own River Liffey.
+Wicklow has the largest national park in Ireland, the biggest forest land, the largest mountain area, the highest waterfall, the biggest man-made lake and the source of Dublin's own River Liffey.